Mudi: Pictures, Characteristics & Facts

 Daily Exercise Requirements 🐕

-The Mudi is an extremely active dog that will require plenty of exercise, or it can get into mischief.
+The Mudi is an extremely active dog that will require plenty of exercise, or they can get into mischief.
 Over an hour per day of high energy activity is required.
 Acceptable activities include frisbee, fetch, and running.
 A simple walk around the block will not burn off enough energy to keep your dog from acting out and possibly getting into mischief.

 Training 🦮